InformationProgressive Silent Film ListLost FilmsPeopleTheaters

 Country of origin: USA

-This budget edition has been mastered from an old analog-video-based master of a video transfer from a 16mm reduction print.
-While the source print is quite soft in image detail, and contrasty with indistinct grayed highlights, plugged-up shadows and exposure fluctuations, the print holds a reasonable range of middle graytones.
+This DVD-R edition has been mastered from an old analog-video-based master of a video transfer from what appears to be an 8mm reduction print.
+While the source print is quite soft in image detail, and contrasty with indistinct greyed highlights, plugged-up shadows and exposure fluctuations, the print holds a reasonable range of middle greytones.
 Some videotape master glitches momentarily appear at the bottom and, elsewhere, in the middle of the picture.

 Some lengths of footage are repeated in the print, giving rise to our extrapolation that the original source for this reduction print was a loosely-edited 35mm print submitted for copyright registration (similar evidence of loose editing — actors frozen in still starts and stops to shots, out-of-sequence shots, repeated shots, etc. — are seen in other prints submitted for copyright).
 The duplicated footage could have been edited from the video transfer.